-If signed, CETA could unfairly restrict how local governments spend money and ban “buy local” policies, add hundreds of millions of dollars to the price of drugs, create pressure to increase privatization of local water systems, transit and energy, and much more.
-The secret negotiating process, as well as the overall corporate agenda behind these next generation deals, are an affront to democracy on both sides of the Atlantic.
-CETA will eventually be signed and brought to Parliament for ratification, but it is essential that we have an opportunity to review, revise or even reject CETA before it gets to that point.
-Read more.
+If ratified, CETA will unfairly restrict how local governments spend money by banning “buy local” policies, add hundreds of millions of dollars to the price of pharmaceutical drugs in our public health care system, create pressure to increase privatization of local water systems, transit and energy, and much more.
+The secret negotiating process and the overall corporate agenda behind these next generation deals are an affront to democracy on both sides of the Atlantic.